russellshen/MinimaLIST-Project/README.md

 # MinimaLIST-Project [README.md]

+Created by Russell Shen

 ## The MinimaLIST Approach to Life and Understanding Reality (Brief FAQ):

+**Who am I?**
+- I am a Data Science MS graduate student in California and hold a Computer Science BA from the University of California, Berkeley.
+I personally do not believe that credentials are that important at all when compared to the actual quality of the evidence provided, but some people care deeply about credentials, so I was 60/40 split on whether to include them or not, and decided to do so reluctantly on the off chance that 25% more people take this project seriously.
+- I came up with this project as a result of many converging life experiences and it is the main "final mission" for me in the intellectual sphere at the moment.
+- Who I "really am" is not important at this point in time, but I consider myself to be an autodidact and a proposer of novel ideas, whose quality of course varies greatly.
+- Notice how I have not exposed anything more than the bare minimum needed to contextualize my project.
+  If there is ever anything that I need to reveal from my personal life to make this project work better, I will do so at the right moment.

 **What is this project?**
 - It is topically centered around an original heuristic I developed called the **MinimaLIST** method.